 Sources of Network Delay Serialization delay - the time needed to place a packet on a link.
 Its duration is proportional to the ratio packet-size/link-capacity.
 Propagation delay - the time needed for a bit to traverse the link.
 Its duration is proportional to the ratio link-spread/link-speed.
-Queuing delay - the time needed to store a Queuing delay - the time needed to store a packet in queues and buffers of routers and switches while the outgoing port is blocked.
+Queuing delay - the time needed to store a packet in queues and buffers of routers and switches while the outgoing port is blocked.
 Its duration depends on link transitions and competing traffic.